 - History of Art Dissertation (HA4588)

-- Select a further 60 credit points from level 4 Film courses
+Select further credit points from level 4 Film & Visual Culture and History of Art courses to make up 60 credits in each discipline.

 - Dissertation in Film & Visual Culture (FS4506) - 30 Credit Points